dimes/uli/README.md

 I recently switched to DuckDuckGo for my internet searches.
 One thing I miss about Google is its ability to show me today's sports games.
 Uli solves this problem by providing easy access to sports information in the terminal.

+## Download

+The [Releases Page](https://github.com/dimes/uli/releases) contains the most recent releases of Uli.
+Binaries for both Linux and OS X are included in the zip file.

 ## Usage

 ![Usage](docs/img/nhl-screenshot.png)